 The BulletBobber works like a planer board that offers directional control.
 It allows you to work a lure or bait presentation from side to side to cover more water with each cast, or zigzag around structure, such as stumps, rocks and weed beds.
 After only a few casts, I mastered the simple technique that makes the bobber flip over and travel in the opposite direction with a twitch of the rod tip.
 When retrieved at faster speeds the Bullet dives to give you versatility to fish different depths.

+From Denis on the Skykomish River WA.
 I use jigs with the BulletBobber fishing for steelhead on the Skykomish here in Washing State.
-I spend 90% of my time on this one river because it has all the runs of anadromous fish with all the species of salmon.
+I spend 90% of my time on this one river because it has all the runs of Anadromous fish with all the species of salmon.
 Starting in June when the river opens it will have fish in it till the following January when it closes for 5 months to leave them alone while on their spawning beds.
 The BulletBobber allows me to cover more water with a single cast and is a joy to work with.